alexandernst/monks/README.md

 I'm completely aware of ```kprobes```, ```perf``` and all other kernel debug systems/methods.
 Probably all of them work better than Procmon, but they have one disadvantage: they require you to recompile the kernel or they are not enabled by default in some distros.

+Yet another reason: I have fun doing it!
+I don't seek for this project to be merged into mainline nor being used by every Linux user out there.
+I'm doing it for myself.
+Anyways, I'd be glad if it works for you too :)

 On the other hand, Procmon will ```just work```.
 What this module does to ```just work``` is hijack/replace all (relevant/interesting) syscalls from the syscall table.
 While this is risky, it will allow you to have a similar tool to Procmon for Windows, without having to recompile the kernel.